Integrability conditions for space-time stochastic integrals: Theory and applications: Preliminaries

 Let us also remark that \citep{Dalang99} introduces a stochastic integral for a Gaussian random measure where the integrands are allowed to be distribution-valued.
 It is still an open question whether it is possible to extend this to the general setting of $L^p$-random measures, in particular if $p<2$; we do not pursue this direction in the present paper.

-In the sequel we will frequently use the following fact \citep[Example~4.1]{Basse13}: If $M$ is a finite random measure, the process $(M(\tilde\Om_t))_{t\in\bbr}$ has a c\`adl\`ag modification, which is then a semimartingale up to infinity w.r.t. to the underlying filtration (see \citep[Section~3]{Basse13} for a definition).
-This semimartingale will be identified with $M$ and will be written as $(M_t)_{t\in\bbr}$.
+In the sequel we will frequently use the following fact from \citep{Basse13}, Example 3.1: If $M$ is a finite random measure, the process $(M(\tilde\Om_t))_{t\in\bbr}$ has a c\`adl\`ag modification, which is then a semimartingale up to infinity w.r.t. to the underlying filtration (see \citep{Basse13}, Section~2, for a definition).
+This semimartingale will be also be denoted by $M=(M_t)_{t\in\bbr}$.